Phase Space Approaches for Microresonators

 In photonics, PT-symmetry is achieved with a judicious profile of complex refractive index that

 combines of both gain and loss.
 PT-symmetric photonic structures can have purely real spectra, i.e. zero net-power amplification or dissipation, despite having both gain and loss in the system.
 However, there exists an exceptional point defined for a certain value of a system parameter for which the PT-system undergoes a spontaneous PT-symmetry breaking.
 Above this exceptional point the spectrum becomes complex and power grows exponentially.
-We have studied the spectral properties and the dynamics of various PT-symmetric structures, and also demonstrated interesting properties of PT-photonic structures, such as loss-induced invisibility and laser generation by reversing the effect of loss at threshold.
+We have studied the spectral properties and the dynamics of various PT-symmetric structures, and also demonstrated interesting properties of PT-photonic devices, such as loss-induced invisibility and laser generation by reversing the effect of loss at threshold.
 These works have led to a better understanding of fundamental physical mechanisms of PT symmetry, which leads to a wide-range of applications.

 - PHANG, SENDY, VUKOVIC, ANA, GRADONI, GABRIELE, SEWELL, PHILLIP, BENSON, TREVOR M. and CREAGH, STEPHEN C., 2017.
 Theory and Numerical Modelling of Parity-Time Symmetric Structures in Photonics: Boundary Integral Equation for Coupled Microresonator Structures.
 In: Recent Trends in Computational Photonics Springer Nature.